NMIT employs New Zealand's leading aquaculture education experts

 NMIT Relocation Scholarship

 Get paid to move to Nelson and study aquaculture!
 It might sound too good to be true, but it’s the real deal being offered to anyone outside of the Tasman, Nelson and Marlborough region using those Council boundaries (known as the Top of the South).

-NMIT will offer a fees discount of $1,000 to successful applicants for the Bachelor of Aquaculture and Marine Conservation or the Diploma in Aquaculture. *Conditions apply
+NMIT will offer a fees discount of $1,000 to successful applicants for the Bachelor of Aquaculture and Marine Conservation or the Diploma in Aquaculture.

 To find out more, submit an online enquiry or freephone 0800 422 733.